 The first step to make Risotto is to put your shallots or onions in the bowl and pulse 3 times.
 Then add 2 Tablespoons of olive oil and set your temperature, speed, and cooking time.
 It took 8 minutes with the measuring cap removed from the lid.

 The next step you add your organic vegetable broth, rice, and wine and cook at 100 C on speed 2 for 18 minutes.
 But, because I used a different rice, I added another 30 minutes to the cooking time.
 At this point, I also added my steaming basket filled with fresh veggies.
 There is a section in the recipe book that lays out some guidelines on steaming time for specific vegetables, seafood, and chicken breasts.
 For vegetables, it’s suggested that the pieces be no bigger than 1 ¼ inches in size so they steam evenly.

 When the 30 minutes was up, I removed the steam basket and added some cheese and Italian vegan sausage pieces to the rice and stirred for about 30 seconds on speed 2.
 My family loved it.

-For clean up, the instructions suggest to add some dish soap and warm water in the bowl, then set the Bellini to stir at speed 3 at 100°C for a few minutes.
+For clean up, the instructions suggest adding some dish soap and warm water in the bowl, then setting the Bellini to stir at speed 3 at 100°C for a few minutes.
 But, I didn’t find it worked very well.
 I found it much simpler to wash the bowl by hand and then let it air dry.

 With the holidays fast approaching, we’ll be entertaining family, friends, and unexpected company.
 The last thing we want is to slave in the kitchen.
 With the Bellini Kitchen Master, you can add your ingredients, adjust your settings, and go enjoy the holiday season.
 It would also make a perfect Christmas gift!
 Happy Holidays!